tpolvinen/sulkis/README.md

 # sulkis
 ## Badminton Cup Scorekeeping

-Spring MVC, I18n, bean validation & Spring Security
+Very basic Spring MVC, I18n, bean validation & Spring Security

 As a user one can add matches to cup/tournament (date will be server's current date).
 As an admin one can add players to cup/tournament and empty the database altogether.